ozgunozerk/howmuch/README.md

   deliberate choice.
 These config files might be confusing for the ones who will create their own firebase project (these config files are generated automatically).
 And sharing them here will serve no purpose for the development of the app.
-- the code for the firebase backend can be found in this repo: #TODO
+- the code for the firebase backend can be found in this [repo](https://github.com/ozgunozerk/howmuch_firebase)

 ## Non-code contributors (alphabetical order)